These are my personal book notes on The Art Of The Start 2.0 by the author Guy Kawasaki.

 At this stage, you are forming the DNA of your startup, and this genetic code is permanent.

 By paying attention to a few important issues, you can build the right foundation and free yourself to concentrate on the big challenges.
-This chapter explains how to start a startup.

 The genesis of great companies is answering simple questions that change the world, not the desire to become rich.